Independent Contractor Compliance Practice

-Members of our practice group have conducted numerous seminars and presentations and written more than two dozen articles for legal and business publications dedicated to the issue of independent contractor compliance and misclassification, including how to enhance compliance with laws permitting the use of independent contractors, conduct due diligence into companies that use 1099 contractors, minimize independent contractor misclassification liability, and other matters of vital interest to organizations that make use of independent contractors, long-term temps and other types of contingent workers.
-Our white paper, entitled “How Companies Can Minimize the Risk of Independent Contractor Misclassification,” has been for many years, and remains, one of the most viewed legal resources on the subject of independent contractors available on the Internet.
+Members of our practice group have conducted numerous seminars and presentations and written more than two dozen articles for legal and business publications dedicated to the issue of independent contractor compliance and misclassification, including how to enhance compliance with laws permitting the use of independent contractors, conduct due diligence into companies that use 1099 contractors, minimize independent contractor misclassification liability, and other matters of vital interest to organizations that make use of independent contractors and other types of contingent workers.
+Our white paper, “How Companies Can Minimize the Risk of Independent Contractor Misclassification,” has been for many years, and remains, one of the most viewed legal resources on the subject of independent contractors available on the Internet.
 We also have been quoted in the American Bar Association Journal, The Wall Street Journal, The Washington Post, Bloomberg and Thomson Reuters publications, Fusion and many other leading business and legal publications on the subject of misclassification of independent contractors.